global-121/121-platform/interfaces/README.md

 Once that is done, we can start building the integration tests with cypress.

-- Before you launch the cypress test suite, make sure the cypress.json file located at `/Interfaces/**/cypress.json` is pointing towards the correct port and url for the corresponding angular application
+- Before you launch the cypress test suite, make sure the cypress.json file located at `/Interfaces/**/cypress.json` is pointing towards the correct port and URL for the corresponding angular application
 - Run `./node_modules/.bin/cypress open` from within the application under interfaces (eg. `/AW-app`)
 - You will see the test suite and details of all the test files that are written
 - The test files are under `interfaces/*/*/cypress/integration/src`